GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/solutions.md

 Now we can run the `adk web` command and preview it by clicking the web preview icon in the Cloud Shell menu and selecting Preview and Change Port to 8000.

 If you get authentication errors, make sure that the environment variables as defined above (in the `.env` file) are set and have been sourced.

+> [!NOTE]
+> At the time of this writing the latest Gemini model is only available in the `global` region, so we have hardcoded the location to be `global` for the model.
+The location that's configured through the `.env` file is ignored (although it would be used as the deployment location if the agent was deployed to the Agent Runtime).

 ## Challenge 2: Equipping the Scanner